MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-sla-custom-time-calculation.md

 # Enable custom time calculation of SLA KPIs

-This topic describes how you can override the default time calculation.
+This article describes how you can override the default time calculation.

 Time calculation in service-level agreements (SLAs) calculates the `WarningTime` and `FailureTime` of SLA key performance indicators (KPIs), taking into consideration input parameters, such as `ApplicableFrom` (StartTime of type DateTime field), `CalendarId` (GUID), and `Duration` (warning duration or failure duration in minutes).
 The final `WarningTime` or `FailureTime` is calculated based on the customer service schedule and the holiday schedule associated with the SLA item.

-In addition to warning and failure time, the elapsed time is also calculated if there is a pause and resume scenario configured for the SLA.
+In addition to warning and failure time, the elapsed time is also calculated if there's a pause and resume scenario configured for the SLA.
 To ignore the working hours spent during the paused state of the SLA KPI, the elapsed time gets added to the final failure time.

-To change the default time calculation and enable your own custom time calculation, you can define an API interface that has a fixed set of input and output parameters and add a custom logic to calculate the time.
+To enable your own custom time calculation, define an API interface that has a fixed set of input and output parameters, and add a custom logic to calculate the time.

 > [!NOTE]
 > Custom time calculation is only supported as part of plug-in and not any other entity, for example, custom workflow.